 Believe in love again, or at least watch people who do

-So you’ve watch To All The Boys I’ve Loved Before, despite your inner cynic knowing that it’s only setting you and your relationships up to fail with these unrealistic representations of romance.
+So you’ve watched To All The Boys I’ve Loved Before, despite your inner cynic knowing that it’s only setting you and your relationships up to fail with these unrealistic representations of romance.
 Yet you persist.
 You want your Peter Kavinksy, but you’re too old for a high-schooler.
 You want your hot tub kisses – even though you can’t afford a ski trip.
 And you’re feeling like you need more wholesome, tummy-fluttering, tear-inducing rom com goodness.

 If you’re into the genre, you’ve probably watched Love Actually and Bridget Jones’ Diary a million times.
 So here’s a few lesser-appreciated, cult classics of the genre you should put on your watch list.